 Student advocacy services

-The professional advocacy service provided through your student associations is free and confidential.
-Advocates are 100% independent of the University.
+The professional advocacy service provided through your students association, Te Tira Ahu Pae, is free and confidential.
+Advocates are 100% independent of the university.

 Your student advocate can advise and support you when challenges come up that affect your studies and student life, including: